seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-2.md

 ## Exercise 2: Enable Firewall rules and connect to Database.

-In this exercise, you will configure Server firewall and database firewall to Adventureworks database and connect it.
+When you create a new server in Azure SQL Database, a server-level firewall prevents all access to the server's public endpoint.
+To retrieve data, in this exercise, you will configure Server firewall and database firewall to Adventureworks database and connect it.

 In this exercise, you will: